The Thurman Brisben Center

 To provide at-risk and homeless men, women and children of Caroline County, King George County, Spotsylvania County, Stafford County, and the city of Fredericksburg with appropriate and essential shelter and services to affect positive life changes.

 The Brisben Center is the greater community's largest full service, year-round, residential emergency homeless center.
-This unique facility was opened in 2005 as the result of an amazing vision and partnership among the leadership of the nonprofit Thurman Brisben Homeless Shelter, Inc., the City of Fredericksburg and the greater community.
-The homeless shelter was initially founded in the late 1980s by St George's Episcopal and other downtown churches.
-Today the Center is supported by over 75 area churches and faith-based organizations, from across the four county community, to include the Beth Sholom Temple and the Islamic Center.
-Brisben operates on the principle that we are called by God and community to help those who are most in need.
+This unique facility opened in 2005 as the result of an amazing vision and partnership among the leadership of the nonprofit Thurman Brisben Homeless Shelter, Inc., the City of Fredericksburg and the greater community.
+In the late 1980s, many downtown faith organizations initially founded the Center and today 70 area community and faith-based organizations support it across the four-county community.
 It provides a safe and secure, staffed 24-hour temporary residence for the homeless 365 days a year.
-It can simultaneously serve up to 80 homeless individuals, families and children with a wide range of services.
-The Center is a critical port in the storm for those experiencing homelessness in our community.
-At Brisben hundreds of volunteers and supporters from our greater community serve hundreds of our region's homeless.
+It can simultaneously serve up to 80 homeless women, children and men with a wide range of services.
+The Center is a critical port in the storm for those experiencing homelessness in our community, including many veterans.
+At Brisben, hundreds of volunteers and supporters from our greater community serve the region's homeless each year.

 What is the Brisben Center?

-Serving 80 men, women and children at any given time, the Brisben Center is a 12-year old residential facility and the community’s largest emergency shelter in the four county area.
-The Center contains separate sleeping areas (dormitories) for single men and single women and eight family units that have a hotel room layout so that families with children can stay together.
-It also has a computer lab, TV/Play room, a meditation room, large common area for meals and activities, clothes closet, medical infirmary staffed with a licensed medical doctor, a laundry room and staff offices.
+Serving 80 men, women and children at any given time, the Brisben Center is the community’s largest emergency shelter in the four county area.
+The Center contains separate sleeping areas (dormitories) for single men and single women and eight individual family rooms.
+It also has a computer lab, a TV/playroom, an outdoor playground, a basketball court, a meditation room, a large common area for meals and activities, a clothes closet, a commercial kitchen, a laundry room and staff offices.

-We offer homeless individuals and families, at no cost to them, an on-site safe and structured program to help them achieve and maintain self-sufficiency and independence.
-Our clients voluntarily assist in helping with the daily tasks of operating the Center.
-To bring lasting change into the lives of our clients, we assist all who enter our doors with finding housing and employment, securing their GED, financial literacy/budgeting, and addressing medical issues.
-Families with children receive this same assistance with additional services such as arranging for schooling and transportation for school-age children, day care assistance and parenting classes.
+We offer homeless individuals and families, at no cost to them, a safe and structured program with hand-up supports to help them achieve and maintain self-sufficiency.
+Residents assist in helping with the daily tasks of operating the Center.
+To bring lasting change into the lives of our clients, we assist all who enter our doors with finding housing and employment, financial literacy/budgeting, and addressing medical issues.
+Families with children receive this same assistance with additional services such as arranging for transportation to and from school.

-The Brisben Center is dependent on numerous highly committed volunteers,and generous donors.
-These include our serving churches and other faith-based organizations, civic organizations, partnering businesses, giving individuals, and the Rappahannock United Way .
+The Brisben Center relies on highly committed volunteer and generous donors.
+These include faith-based organizations, civic organizations, partnering businesses, generous individuals, the United Way, Community Foundation, and others.

 Who was Thurman Brisben?

-The Thurman Brisben Homeless Shelter began as a church-operated shelter for the homeless in Fredericksburg and is named for Thurman Brisben, a selfless woman who gave so much of herself to the homeless of the area.
+The Brisben Center (originally the Thurman Brisben Homeless Shelter) began in 1987 as a church-operated shelter for the homeless in Fredericksburg and is named for Thurman Brisben, a selfless woman who gave so much of herself to the homeless of the area.

-During the first few years, the shelter only operated during the winter months and only at night.
-The doors were closed during the day because the volunteers had to go to work.
+During its first few years, the shelter operated only at night during the winter, closing its doors during the day because the volunteers had to go to work.
 But there was one place the homeless could always go, and one person to whom they could always turn — Thurman Brisben.
-During the day she kept an office at Saint George’s.
-She was always there to listen, to counsel, to help find medical attention, to provide guidance through social services applications, and to help find jobs.
-Many remember her at the Maury School location as the “the tiny lady with white hair who looked like the wind could blow her over.”
-But she was strong and when she stared down (actually, up) a client, he or she would do anything Thurman asked!
+During the day she kept an office at Saint George’s Episcopal Church.
+She was always there to listen, to counsel, to help find medical attention, to provide guidance with social services applications, and to help find jobs.

 When Thurman lost her battle to cancer, the church shelter board renamed the shelter in her memory.